sa-ne/openshift4-vmware-upi/README.md

 ## Noted VMware UPI Installation Issues

 * The RHCOS OVA has `ddb.virtualHWVersion = "6"`.
 This will cause issues in later versions of VMware.
+The installation playbooks set this value to 14.
 * Installation documents call for the `Latency Sensitivity` parameter to be set to `High` on each VM.
-This second order effect of this setting is that CPU/Memory allocation must be reserved up front, potentially limiting deployment options on smaller clusters.
+The second order effect of this setting is that CPU/Memory allocation must be reserved up front, potentially limiting deployment options on smaller clusters.

 # Installing

-Read through the [Installing on vSphere](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.1/html-single/installing/index#installing-on-vsphere) installation documentation before proceeding.
+Please read through the [Installing on vSphere](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.1/html-single/installing/index#installing-on-vsphere) installation documentation before proceeding.

 ## Clone this Repository